-Updated: I’ve updated this post and page since publishing my most recent book about student choice.
+Updated: I’ve updated this post and page since publishing my most recent book about student choice and project-based learning.
 I’d love for you to add resources you’ve found in the comments section of this post so I can add them to the list!

 Since experimenting with “Genius Hour and 20% Time” in my class a few years ago, I’ve been fascinated by the research and history of this practice in education and the business world.
 This has led me down a long road to eventually writing Inquiry & Innovation in the Classroom (published by Routledge) on inquiry-driven education and choice-based learning experiences.

 During that time I’ve had hundreds of conversations with fellow teachers practicing choice-based and inquiry-driven learning in some way shape or form (Genius Hour, 20% Time, Passion Projects, Choose2Matter etc).
 Lately, through the book-writing process I’ve had some more in-depth interviews about inquiry-based education, and I’ve spent a great deal of time researching the beginnings and reasons behind Genius Hour’s effectiveness.